Fontan procedure: Approach

-The Fontan procedure is the third procedure in the staged surgical palliation.
+The Fontan-Kreutzer procedure is the third procedure in the staged surgical palliation.
 It is performed in children born with congenital heart disease without two functional ventricles and an effective parallel blood flow circuit.

 The first stage is known as the Norwood procedure.
-This stage can generally involves combining the pulmonary artery and aorta to form a larger vessel for blood to get to the body.
+This stage generally involves combining the pulmonary artery and aorta to form a larger vessel for blood to get to the body.
 An artificial tube or shunt can be placed from this larger vessel to the pulmonary arteries so that blood can get from the heart to the lungs.
 The wall between the left and right atrium can be removed to allow the mixing of oxygenated and de-oxygenated blood.

 The second stage is called the hemi-Fontan or the Bidirectional Glenn procedure.
-This intermediary stage involves redirecting oxygen-poor blood from the top of the body to the lungs.
+This intermediary stage incorporates the shifting of oxygen-poor blood from the top of the body to the lungs.
 The superior vena cava (SVC), which carries blood returning from the upper parts of the body, is disconnected from the heart and instead redirects the blood into the pulmonary arteries.
 The inferior vena cava (IVC), which carries blood returning from the lower body, continues to connect to the right atrium.